BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     chcon -R -t httpd_sys_rw_content_t storage/

+If you have your SQLite DB setup in another directory don't forget to allow write rights as well

+    chcon -R -t httpd_sys_rw_content_t db.sqlite

 If your external database is locate on a remote machine, you should also allow your webserver user to connect to remote hosts:

     semanage port -a -t http_port_t -p tcp 3306 // Open remote connections on the MySQL port for example